anfelipecb/ecommerce_event_driven/README.md

 docker-compose start shipment
 ```

 The `shipment.created` event appears in the UI.
 The service picked up the pending message automatically.
-No messages were lost -- this is Redis Streams with consumer groups retaining unacknowledged messages until a consumer comes back to process them.
+No messages were lost.
+Redis Streams with consumer groups retains unacknowledged messages until a consumer comes back to process them.

 ### Inspecting Redis directly